JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

  ###
  Before importing a template into Grafana, it is best to have a data source configured so that dashboards can work properly.
 Here are the steps to configure a data source before importing a template in Grafana:

- Log in to your Grafana instance and go to the main dashboard.
+ * Step 1 : Log in to your Grafana instance and go to the main dashboard.

-Log in to your Grafana instance and go to the main dashboard.
+* Step 2 : Log in to your Grafana instance and go to the main dashboard.

-From the settings dropdown menu, select "Data Sources".
+* Step 3 : From the settings dropdown menu, select "Data Sources".
 You will be directed to the data sources page.

-On the data sources page, click on the "Add data source" button to start configuring a new data source.
+* Step 4 : On the data sources page, click on the "Add data source" button to start configuring a new data source.

-Choose the type of data source you want to configure, for example, "InfluxDB", "Prometheus", "Elasticsearch", etc. Select the one that matches your use case.
+* Step 5 : Choose the type of data source "Prometheus".

-Configure the specific details of the data source based on the selected type.
-This may include information such as the data source URL, authentication credentials, query parameters, etc. Refer to the Grafana or specific data source documentation for detailed instructions on configuration.
+* Step 6: Configure specific data source details (database name, etc.)

-Once you have configured the data source, click on the "Save & Test" button to check the connection to the data source.
+* Step 7 : Once you have configured the data source, click on the "Save & Test" button to check the connection to the data source.
 Grafana will perform a connection test and display a success or failure message.

-If the connection test is successful, you can now proceed with importing the template.
-Follow the steps I mentioned earlier to import the template into Grafana.
+* Step 8 : If the connection test is successful, you can now proceed with importing the template.

+### importing the template
+ After configuring the data source in Grafana, you can proceed with importing a template.
+Here's how you can import a template after configuring the data source:
+ * Step 1 : Log in to your Grafana instance and go to the main dashboard.
+ * Step 2 : In the left sidebar, click on the "+" icon and select "Import" from the dropdown menu.
+This will take you to the import page.
+ * Step 3 : On the import page, you will see options to import a dashboard.
+ * Step 4 : In the import section, you can either upload a JSON file containing the template or paste the JSON code directly into the editor.
+If you are going to use our json file, just download the file and import it.
+* Step 5 : Once the JSON is loaded, Grafana will display a preview of the template settings and configurations.
+Review the settings.
+* Step 6 : Scroll down to the bottom of the page and choose the data source you configured earlier from the dropdown menu.
+This will associate the template with the selected data source "Prometheus".
+* Step 7 : Customize any other import options as needed, such as choosing a new dashboard title.
+* Step 8 : Finally, click on the "Import" button to import the template.
+If the import is successful, you will see a success message, and the imported dashboard or folder will be available in your Grafana instance.

 ### Metric name and help template system